 The good news is that if you’re simply using your Uroxatral prescription to help reduce the symptoms that you’re experiencing as a result of your benign prostatic hyperplasia, you’re really not going to have an issue getting life insurance.

-In fact, it’s not uncommon for many of these applicants to qualify for the best possible rate available, a “Preferred Plus”.
+In fact, it’s not uncommon for many of these applicants to qualify for the best possible rate available, a “Preferred Plus” regardless of whether their applying for a term life insurance policy or a whole life insurance policy.

 In general, insurance companies are going to be looking at what your current PSA level is in determining what rate class you’ll be eligible for.